Microscope

 compound-microscopeThe word “microscope” is originated from Greek language words “micro” means small, and “skopion” means to see.
 In other words, a microscope allows a person to see something too small that can’t be observed with naked eyes.
 In the scientific world, the instrument of the microscope has brought a revolution that was invented by Zacharias Janssen.
-Moreover, the discovery of the cell (a basic block of life) by Robert Hook in 1665 with the help of a microscope was extraordinary.
+Moreover, the discovery of the Cell (a basic block of life) by Robert Hook in 1665 with the help of a microscope was extraordinary.

 What Is A Microscope?